 - 3U/6U VITA 46 carrier with XMC JN6 I/O mapping to backplane P2

 - 6U VITA 46 carrier with PMC JN4 I/O mapping to backplane P3 and P6

-The overall objective of this specification is to detail the connection mapping between the defined mezzanine connector contact position and the associated backplane (BP) connector contact position for the above detailed combinations.
+The objective of this standard is to detail the connection mapping between the defined mezzanine connector contact position and the associated backplane (BP) connector contact position for the above detailed combinations.

 |ANSI/VITA 46.10-2009 (R2015)||VPX: Rear Transition Module||The objectives of this standard are: